Two Daily Routines to Get Ready for Back-to-School

 Adding two simple routines (one before bed, one in the morning) will help you and your family adjust to a new school year or summer vacation schedule.
 Here, how to get enough sleep, be on time, and keep your sanity.

 This is the time of year when parents start thinking about helping their children readjust to school schedules after the lazy days of summer.
 But let’s not leave out the person who makes it happen, YOU!
-If we expect our children to get on schedule, we have to lead the way — not just bark orders.
+If we expect our children to get on a back to school routine, we have to lead the way — not just bark orders.
 We have to teach by examples set in love.

 Most of our time is spent putting out fires, trying to stay on top of housework, bills, jobs, and the responsibilities of parenting.
 But there is hope!
 We can learn the skills of the ‘born organized’ and take control of our lives.